PatrickJS/cli-book/chapter-two/chapter-two.md

 **/lib/hello.js**

+	var hello = {};

+	// greet the user with a generic message hello.greet = function () {
 		process.stdout.write('Hello World!\r\n');

-All this line does is print out "Hello World!" and the move to the next line.

-##Installing and running your module locally
+	}

+	module.exports = hello;

+`hello.js` exposes functionality that our command line tool can access.
+Currently, this is only the `greet` method.

+## Installing and Executing

 To install the module, navigate to the projects root directory in the terminal and run:

 	npm install -g ./

-`npm intall` lets you install a new package.
+`npm install` lets you install a new package.
 The `-g` flag tells npm to install the module globally. `./` points to the current directory where npm will look for the `package.json` file that you created.

 Once you are returned to a new prompt, you package is installed!
-You will need to restard your terminal, or open a new tab.
+You will need to restart your terminal to be able to run the command.

-You can now run `hello` from the command line and you should see something like this:
+You can now run `hello` from the command line, and you should see something like this:

 	PHLMLAMEAD:~/code/hello$ hello
 	Hello World!
 	PHLMLAMEAD:~/code/hello$ _

-##Uninstalling
+## Uninstalling

 Uninstalling any npm module is easy.
-To uninstall our hello package, run:
+To uninstall our hello module, run:

 	npm uninstall -g hello

-You need to include the `-g` flag if you originally installed the package globally.
+You need to include the `-g` flag if you originally installed the module globally.
+You also need to provide the name of the module to uninstall.